ritterbush/website-hugo-template/README.md

 This generates the basic layout of my site using the static website generator [Hugo](https://gohugo.io/) and the [mainroad theme](https://github.com/Vimux/mainroad), which is quite modified.

-Look into Hugo on your own if you wish to modify my site.
+Look into Hugo on your own if you wish to make further modifications to suite your needs.
+Adding articles as things stand is as easy as creating an .md file in the contents/post directory, copying the header info from the other article, and then modifying the content as you would a basic markdown file.

 ###### Steps: